kornelski/lodepng-rust/README.md

 let icc_data = state.info_png().get_icc();
 ```

+## Upgrading from 2.x

+* C FFI still exists, but is no longer ABI-compatible with the original C lodepng due to layout changes in the `State` struct.
+* Custom zlib callbacks use io::Write instead of `malloc`-ed buffers.
+* `ffi::Error` has been renamed to `ffi::ErrorCode`

 ## Upgrading from 1.x

 * `CVec` has been replaced with a regular `Vec`.
 Delete extra `.as_ref()` that the compiler may complain about.